cpske/ISP/code-quality/index.md

 ## Coding Style and Coding Convention

-Code should have a consistent format to make it *easy to read*, especially easy for others to read.
+You should apply a consistent coding style to make code *easier to read*, especially easy for others.
 Team projects usually have a "coding standard" -- some companies have a single company coding standard.